Learn the language of visual storytelling from award-winning illustrators.

-We capitalize on our Bay Area location, home to independent animation and film studios, major technology companies, and groundbreaking art galleries.
-Our faculty, including some of the most widely respected illustrators in Northern California, use their industry connections to organize a range of real-world projects.
-You’ll develop a creative voice and in-demand skill set applicable for a range of illustration career paths, as well as a creative voice enhanced by our inspiring environment, faculty mentorship, and the tradition of non-conformity and innovative thinking unique to the bay.
+The Bay Area is home to independent animation and film studios, major technology companies, publishers, and groundbreaking art galleries.
+Our faculty, including some of the most widely respected illustrators and designers in California, use their industry connections to design a range of real-world projects.
+You’ll develop a creative voice and an in-demand skill set applicable for a range of illustration career paths, as well as a creative voice enhanced by our inspiring environment, faculty mentorship, and the tradition of non-conformity and innovative thinking unique to the bay.

-Compared to other illustration degree programs, we emphasize a stronger foundation in drawing and painting.
-You’ll learn how to use acrylic, charcoal, collage, colored pencil, gouache, ink, mixed media, and watercolor in studio courses.
-With an understanding of color mixing, figure drawing, and brush techniques, and have the opportunity to learn about screenprinting, hand-lettering, and sculpting in interdisciplinary courses.
+CCA Illustration emphasizes a strong foundation in drawing and painting.
+In studio courses you’ll learn how to use acrylic, charcoal, collage, colored pencil, gouache, ink, mixed media, and watercolor.
+You’ll gain an understanding of color mixing, figure drawing, and brush techniques, and have the opportunity to learn about screenprinting, hand-lettering, and sculpting in interdisciplinary courses.